samebug/samebug-technical-documentation/rating-solutions.md

 more likely it contains some useful information
 - if the solution was a [tip](write-tip.md) written by a Samebug user, he will get recognition for writing helpful tips
-- Samebug search algorithm will have more information to weigth the value of the solutions
+- Samebug search algorithm will have more information to weight the value of the solutions
 - a new crash tag will be created combining the stack trace you used for search and the content of the solution you marked